servalproject/batphone/CURRENT-RELEASE.md

    intermediate nodes have their screen off.

  * The [MeshMS][] protocol and implementation have been completely overhauled.
+   [MeshMS][] messages are encrypted end-to-end, and only decrypted when displayed.
+No copies of the clear text of messages will be stored.
+When new messages are sent, only the new data will be copied across the network.
-   [MeshMS][] messages are now encrypted end-to-end using [Rhizome][]'s default payload encryption: the [Salsa20][] stream cypher with key agreement using the [Curve25519][] elliptic curve Diffie-Hellman scheme by Daniel J.
-   Bernstein, implemented by the [NaCl][] library.
+   Content is encrypted using [Rhizome][]'s default payload encryption: the [Salsa20][] stream cypher with key agreement using the [Curve25519][] elliptic curve Diffie-Hellman scheme by Daniel J. Bernstein, implemented by the [NaCl][] library.

  * **[MeshMS][] in release 0.92 is incompatible with earlier releases.
-A MeshMS message created using release 0.92 cannot be read on 0.91 or earlier, and vice versa.**  Furthermore, due to an upgrade of the [Rhizome][] sync protocol (see below), messages created by one release will not be carried to a device with the same release unless all intermediate nodes (hops) have the same release.
+A MeshMS message created using release 0.92 cannot be read on 0.91 or earlier, and vice versa.**  The internal format we use for storing messages, and the way we encrypt them has changed.
+Furthermore, due to an upgrade of the [Rhizome][] sync protocol (see below), messages created by one release will not be carried to a device with the same release unless all intermediate nodes (hops) have the same release.
 This means that in order to preserve [MeshMS][] coverage, all nodes in the network must be upgraded to 0.92.
    (The auto-upgrade feature makes this very easy.)

  * The peer list screen is much more responsive.
-It now resolves phone numbers (DID) and names of peers in parallel, not sequentially, and is no longer starved by other operations that make heavy use of the internal [serval-dna][] interface (for example the high volumes of incoming [Rhizome][] bundles and [MeshMS][] messages that tends to occur when starting a freshly installed app for the first time in an active mesh network).
+It now resolves phone numbers (DID) and names of peers in parallel, not sequentially, and is no longer starved by other operations that make heavy use of the internal [serval-dna][] interface (for example the high volumes of incoming [Rhizome][] bundles that tends to occur when starting a freshly installed app for the first time in an active mesh network).
 Peers dim to grey within seconds of becoming unreachable; leaving and re-entering the peer list screen will remove unreachable peers altogether.
-If peers fail to appear, it can now only be because they remain unreachable due to network conditions (eg, poor signal or congestion).
+If peers fail to appear, it can now only be because they remain unreachable due to network conditions (eg, poor signal, congestion or Wi-Fi incompatibility).

  * The [Rhizome][] synchronisation protocol has been upgraded and is backward compatible but not forward compatible, ie, release 0.92 can receive content